What Redistricting Looks Like In Every State

 Indiana Gov. Holcomb signed HB 1581 into law, establishing new state legislative and congressional districts for the next decade.

-Who controls redistricting in Indiana in 2021?
+Who controls redistricting in Indiana right now?

 Republicans fully control the congressional redistricting process.
 New maps are drawn and passed by the Republican state legislature and signed into law by the Republican governor.
 If the legislature fails to pass a map, redistricting falls to a partisan commission made up of Republican state legislators.